sweetlhare/Radiant-Solution/README.md

 8. __(unite_data.ipynb)__
 In this notebook, raw and aggregated data are combined into one dataset and stored in the feather format.
 This format saves space (it's important for mac users 😅) and speeds up file download.
 9. __(create_models.ipynb)__
 The main notebook in which the fate of my decision was decided.
 Initially, I worked exclusively with CatBoostClassifier, using various data samples, model parameters and stratification (KFold, StratifiedKFold).
 But in the last week it became clear that catboost is not able to issue a competitive account.
 So I decided to try (for the first time) LightAutoML.
 And it really boosted my score a lot.
 On data with geo features, it was possible to get a result of ~0.74, without geo features ~0.76.
+10. __(make_sub_from_all.ipynb)__
 But combining the predictions of models with geo and without geo really improved the score.
 The average of these solutions immediately gave a score of ~0.68.
 The main and best solution was obtained by taking the median of all the solutions received during the competition (individually they gave a score from ~0.68 to ~0.8).
 And damn it, it worked - __sub_all_all.csv__ gave a score of 0.67125 and a __top 3__ in this competition.